 Switched PDUs = Power Control

-The Challenge:Joseph Keena, Manager for Datacenter Operations for Shands, has spent the last 10 plus years diligently working to keep ahead of the increasing growth and demands placed on the Shands IT infrastructure.
-Their UF Health IT facilities have grown from one datacenter hall to four.
-A recent project had a new datacenter space being built out with a higher ceiling than his normal room, allowing Joe to deploy racks that were taller than 42U.
-Joseph needed a custom power solution to fit his taller cabinets and the increased power densities that went with the bigger enclosure.
-Joseph was not sure at the time whether or not the server team would want blades or 1U servers, thus his application required a mix of outlet types, and he needed to maximize available power.
+The Challenge:Joseph Keena, Manager for Datacenter Operations for Shands, has spent the last ten plus years diligently working to keep ahead of the increasing growth and demands placed on the Shands IT infrastructure.
+Their UF Health IT facilities have grown from one data center hall to four.
+A recent project had a new data center space being built out with a higher ceiling than his standard room, allowing Joe to deploy racks taller than 42U.
+Joseph needed a custom power solution to fit his taller cabinets and the increased power densities with the bigger enclosure.
+Joseph was not sure whether or not the server team would want blades or 1U servers; thus, his application required a mix of outlet types, and he needed to maximize available power.

-Outcome:Joseph's switch in PDU families resulted in the ability to: control outlet provisioning a 4 remote data centers, improve capacity planning, and clearly understand where available power exists for utilization.
+Outcome:Joseph's switch in PDU families resulted in the ability to: control outlet provisioning four remote data centers, improve capacity planning, and clearly understand where available power exists for utilization.

 “Server Technology works in a true partnership with the customer.
 We have a 10 year working history together, and we grew together during that time."Joseph Keena